Fox Interactive: Vivendi Universal Games (2003–2006)

-In March 2003, 20th Century Fox sold the division to Vivendi Universal Games for an undisclosed amount.
+In March 2003, 20th Century Fox sold Fox Interactive to Vivendi Universal Games for an undisclosed amount.
 After being purchased, the name was reduced to solely being a label for 20th Century Fox games published by Vivendi Universal Games.
-The label would be phased out by 2006, although Vivendi Universal continued to publish titles based on 20th Century Fox properties, with such examples including Ice Age 2: The Meltdown, Eragon, and Aliens vs. Predator: Requiem.
+The label would be phased out by 2006, although Vivendi Universal continued to publish titles based on 20th Century Fox properties, with such examples including Eragon, and Aliens vs. Predator: Requiem.
 20th Century Fox would later partner with other publishers to create games based on their properties, something which continues on to this day.

-As of 2022, most of Fox Interactive's game library, which was copyrighted to 20th Century Fox, is owned by The Walt Disney Company through 20th Century Studios, while current video games based on 20th Century properties (which is owned by and operated under Disney since 2019) have been licensed out to third-party publishers on console and mobile devices.
+Most of Fox Interactive's game library was copyrighted to 20th Century Fox and therefore is currently owned by The Walt Disney Company.